-This page uses data from the Wisconsin Department of Public Instruction (DPI) to show 3rd grade reading proficiency rates in the Fox Cities Region by race and ethnicity from the 2012 to 2016 school years.
-The Grade 3 reading proficiency rate is the percentage of all Grade 3 public school students rated as proficient or advanced in grade-level reading based on the annual Wisconsin Knowledge and Concepts Examination (WKCE).
+This page uses data from the Wisconsin Department of Public Instruction (DPI) to show 3rd grade reading proficiency rates in the Fox Cities Region by race and ethnicity.
+The Grade 3 reading proficiency rate is the percentage of all Grade 3 public school students rated as proficient or advanced in grade-level reading based on the annual Forward Exam.

 *As reported in Wisconsin State Journal, January 2016: http://host.madison.com/wsj/news/local/education/local_schools/state-releases-results-from-badger-exam-the-one-off-standardized/article_e20fe836-b11e-5886-b799-b9b5d72d4deb.html